 In 2017, staff at Twillingate New World Island Dinner Theatre and Waterside Fish Market began the Christmas Hamper project as a way to raise funds to feed families in need during a most vulnerable time of the year.
 Each year, 50/50 tickets are sold, and donations collected, to ensure that no family in need is left out.
 So far, we have delivered more than four hundred hampers filled with groceries and household necessities to families all throughout our beautiful region.
 Again, this year, that need will be even greater.

 As a result of Covid-19, many people have not been able to work and earn a good living.
 Many have had to turn to CERB and other avenues to make ends meet.
 This Christmas promises to be a difficult one for many families in our region who are already struggling to make ends meet.
 Another problem, caused by Covid-19 restrictions, is that we have not been able to access printed tickets (though we hope to be able to in the near future).
 In 2020 we were able to open in mid-July and we ran for twelve weeks.
 In that time, we were able to raise approximately $27,000 and in mid-December, delivered 106 hampers to struggling families and shut-ins in our region.
-We will continue to accept donations and E-transfers for this worthy cause.

 If you wish to make a donation to the Christmas Hamper Project, you can email the funds directly to: